adjust/webdev-assignment/INSTRUCTIONS.md

 			- “View Details” button:
 				- On click, the user should navigate to the details page for the product.

-		- A list of product categories, as checkbox options, for the user toggle categories.
+		- A list of product categories, as checkbox options, for the user to toggle them.
 Their initial state should be CHECKED.

 		- A search input field, for the user filter the products list by *product title*.

 		- A message showing the active search criteria in this format:
 		  *“Showing X results. in categories CATEGORIES containing "SEARCH INPUT VALUE".*
-		  E.g: *"Showing 3 results. in categories women's clothing, men's clothing, jewelry, electronics containing "casual"*
+		  (E.g: *"Showing 3 results. in categories women's clothing, men's clothing, jewelry, electronics containing "casual"*)

 	- Search criteria:
       - Only show products of the categories whose checkboxes are CHECKED.
       - If the search input field has a value, filter the products list and only show the products whose *product title* matches the input value.
       - The filter should consider partial matches (e.g: If the product title is *“Mens Casual Slim Fit”*, entering *“casu”* in the text field should return this product).

+---

 2. A page showing details of the product ([example](https://assignment-webdev.netlify.app/products/2)):
 	- The route(s) should be: */products/{product_id}*.